- TCMU-Greenville's exhibits and programs are designed for children ages 0-12.

 In order to maintain a high standard of service and safety for visitors, employees and volunteers, the museum reserves the right to refuse or discontinue service to any visitor.
 Any museum employee can exercise the right to refuse service to any visitor.
 Visitors in violation of any museum policy will be asked by museum staff to leave the premises.

 Face coverings are optional for museum entry.
-Face coverings are optional for TCMU staff when community levels are low or medium.
-TCMU staff are required to mask when community levels are high.
-Per CDC guidelines, it is also strongly recommended that guests wear masks when Covid-19 community levels are high regardless of vaccination status.
+Per CDC guidelines, it is strongly recommended that guests wear masks when Covid-19 community levels are high regardless of vaccination status.
 Anyone with symptoms, a positive test, or exposure to someone with COVID-19 should wear a mask regardless of community levels.

 The museum reserves the right to photograph or video visitors during regular, open hours for internal or commercial use in print or electronically to promote the services and offerings of the museum.
 If you prefer your party to not be photographed it is your responsibility to inform museum staff upon arrival.